-When we at KPI started this multi-month journey, we were in pandemic lockdown.
+“When we at KPI started this multi-month journey of protesting in place, we were in pandemic lockdown.
 Our primary thoughts connected social-distancing/physical isolation with remaining active and engaged in our families, community and world.
 With the spread of contagion surrounding us, constricting our movements, we had to think differently to care for ourselves and others as the virus continues to rage.
 Just as the virus has not become safer despite vaccines to it being developed, neither has our body politic become safer post-2020 elections.
 What does “activism” mean in this new context?

 One of the noteworthy elements of this transitional period has been the funhouse mirror effect of what it means to be active today.
 As terrorist white supremacists endanger our democracy physically, they also endanger our perspectival moral core through the appropriation of the language of liberation.